All Products

 Document Center

-PolarDB:Quick start
+PolarDB:Quick Start

-• Node: a point at which roads intersect or end in a road network.
+Node A point at which roads intersect or end in a road network.
 A node is a connecting point between edges.

-• Segment: a section of a road that has physical attributes and geographic location information.
-A segment is a continuous section of a road in a road network.
-It may start at one intersection and end at the next intersection, or a section of a road that has the same characteristics, such as the number of lanes and the speed limit.
-Segments provide a more detailed view compared with edges.
-The segment data may include specifics such as road surface material, width, slope, lane configuration, traffic signage, and traffic rules (such as whether turns or straight travel are allowed) Segments are the basic units in scenarios such as navigation, transportation analysis, and road maintenance planning.
+Segment A section of a road with physical attributes and geographic location information.
+A segment is a continuous section of road that may span from one intersection to the next, or cover a section with uniform characteristics such as lane count and speed limit.
+Segments are the basic units in navigation, transportation analysis, and road maintenance planning.

-Create the ganos_mapmatching extension
+Install the extension

 CREATE EXTENSION ganos_mapmatching CASCADE;